ChrisGrant/beautify-site/beta.md

 ### Enabled beautify within your project

-Within **AppDelegate.h** import the framework header:
+Within **AppDelegate.m** import the framework header:

-    #import <ThemeRoller/beautify.h>
+    #import <Beautify/Beautify.h>

 Then within the existing `application:didFinishLaunchingWithOptions:` method add the following:

-    [[SCBeautify instance] activate];
+    [[BYBeautify instance] activate];

-When the theme roller has been activated, every instance of an 'enhanced' control will have a renderer associated with it.
-You can use the renderer to alter the style of individual UI controls.

-    // access the renderer for my button SCButtonRenderer* renderer = self.myButton.renderer;

-    // apply a big fat red border to the normal state SCBorder* border = [[SCBorder alloc] initWithColor:[UIColor redColor] width:30.0f radius:15.0f];
-    [renderer setBorder:border forState:UIControlStateNormal];

-At this point you will find that the UIKit controls are now *much* more versatile.
-Have fun adding gradients to your buttons, shadows to your images and more ...
+With beautify activated, all the UIKit controls within your application are enhanced.
+You can gain access to the extra styling properties and methods via the `renderer` property that is added to each control.
+For full details of the programmatic beautify APIs, see the [beautify-ios GitHub pages](https://github.com/beautify/beautify-ios).

 ## Starting a live design session

-### Creating an account

-If this is the first time you have used beautify, you need to sign in via the web based interface at [beautify.nodejitsu.com](http://beautify.nodejitsu.com/).
-Pick a suitable username and password and don't forget them (we haven't written the password reset logic yet!).
+A faster and more convenient way of styling your application is to connect to a live design session.
+When you were invited to the beautify beta you will have received details of how to sign up.
+Do this now!

 If you have already signed up visit [beautify.nodejitsu.com](beautify.nodejitsu.com) and login to your personal design session.

 ### Connecting your device

 In order to live-style your app you need to make a connection to the web-based beautify designer.
-To make a connection, initiate a design session after activating beautify as follows:
+To make a connection, first import the following header:

+    #import <BeautifyStreaming/BeautifyStreaming.h>

+Then update `application:didFinishLaunchingWithOptions:` as follows:

+    // enhance the UI controls
-	[[SCBeautify instance] activate];
+    [[BYBeautify instance] activate];

-	[[SCBeuatifyStreamer instance] initiateDesignSessionWithUsername:@"yourUsername" andPassword:@"yourPassword"];
+    // connect to a streaming server
+    [[BYBeautifyStreamer instance] initiateDesignSessionWithUsername:@"YourUserNameHere"];

+Using your own username of course!

-The theme streamer creates a socket connection to the beautify designer.
+The beautify streamer creates a socket connection to the web-based beautify designer.
 Any changes made via the web-based designer should be reflected immediately on your device.
 You can even connect multiple devices to a single session!

-**NOTE:** your username / password are not sent to the server, instead they are combined to create a unique design session ID.

 ### Make it beautiful

-Once you have logged in to the designer and started your device with the theme streamer code above you should now be in a position to live-style your app.
+Once you have logged in to the designer and started your device with the beautify streamer code above you should now be in a position to live-style your app.
 Go ahead ... have fun ... go crazy!

 ## Releasing your app